Enterlucent/plughub-tmp/CONTRIBUTING.md

 -   **[Technical Writer](#technical-writer)** – Someone who can clarify complex concepts and help others understand how to use or contribute to PlugHub.
 -   **[Programmer](#programmer)** – Someone who implements new features, fixes bugs, and helps evolve the codebase.

-While these are some of the primary roles, there are many ways to contribute—even if you’re not a programmer or a technical writer.
-Documentation always benefits from new eyes and improvements, whether it’s fixing typos, updating outdated information, or adding new tutorials and explanations.
+While these are some of the primary roles, there are many ways to contribute—even if you're not a programmer or a technical writer.
+Documentation always benefits from new eyes and improvements, whether it's fixing typos, updating outdated information, or adding new tutorials and explanations.
 Reporting and investigating bugs, researching feature requests, and participating in discussions are all valuable contributions.

 Many contributors wear multiple hats: a programmer might help with documentation, a technical writer might evangelize PlugHub at events, and a quality controller might propose new features.
 These roles are meant as a guide for organizing work, not as strict boundaries.

 When contributing, please remember that we adhere to the [Contributor Covenant Code of Conduct](../../.github/CODE_OF_CONDUCT.md), and we expect all community members to do the same.
-Take a moment to review this document if you haven’t already.
+Take a moment to review this document if you haven't already.

 ## Evangelist
-This is by far the most open-ended of the roles—there’s no telling who might discover PlugHub, become passionate about it, and want to share it with others.
+This is by far the most open-ended of the roles—there's no telling who might discover PlugHub, become passionate about it, and want to share it with others.
 We welcome and encourage your enthusiasm for spreading the word about PlugHub!
 However, we ask that you keep a few important guidelines in mind:

 ### Prohibitions
 - **No Lying** – Do not provide false or misleading information about PlugHub, its developers, its community, contributors (past, present, or future), or anyone or anything related to the project.
 - **Post to Appropriate Places** – Only share information about PlugHub in venues where it is relevant and welcome.
-- **Respect Others’ Disinterest** – If a community or individual is not interested in PlugHub, please respect their wishes and do not persist or become a nuisance.
+- **Respect Others' Disinterest** – If a community or individual is not interested in PlugHub, please respect their wishes and do not persist or become a nuisance.
 - **No Hype** – Avoid over-promising or creating unrealistic expectations.
 Progress happens at its own pace, and hype can lead to disappointment.

-Outside of these points, feel free to share PlugHub’s virtues and invite others to join our community.
+Outside of these points, feel free to share PlugHub's virtues and invite others to join our community.
 Let developers and users know they are welcome to contribute in any way they can.
 Ultimately, PlugHub is about people and our shared vision—not just code, documents, or assets.

 ## Quality Controller